Toward Robust Autotuning of Noisy Quantum Dot Devices: Summary

 \section{Summary}

 Our results show that adding physical noise to simulated data can dramatically improve the performance of machine learning algorithms on experimental data.
 Importantly, we are able to achieve high level performance without any preprocessing or denoising of the data.
 We also show how the synthetic noise can be used to develop ML tools to assess the quality of experimental data and that the assigned data quality correlates with state classifier performance, as desired.
 Combining these tools enables a framework we outlined in Fig.~\ref{fig:framework}, in which the data quality control module determines whether to move forward with state classification and optimization.
-This framework is an important step towards autotuning of QD devices with greater reliability.
+This framework is an important step toward autotuning of QD devices with greater reliability.

-We note that the thresholds used to establish the quality classes in the data quality control module were chosen to provide meaningful separation.
+We note that the thresholds used to establish the quality classes in the data quality control module are chosen to provide meaningful separation.
 However, depending on the application's risk tolerance, these thresholds can be adjusted to obtain the error rates needed to prevent failure of an autotuning algorithm.
-Beyond the classification of the data quality, our flexible synthetic noise model allows for extensions in which the data is labeled by the exact type and level of noise rather than the overall quality.
+Beyond the classification of the data quality, our flexible synthetic noise model allows for extensions in which the data are labeled by the exact type and level of noise rather than the overall quality.
 ML models can then be trained to predict the predominant types of noise, which in turn would enable tailored recalibration actions to mitigate them.

 Broadly, our noise augmentation approach confirms that perturbing simulated data with realistic, physics-based noise can vastly improve the performance of simulation-trained ML models.
 This may be a useful insight for other research combining ML and physics.
-From a transfer learning perspective, the observed performance increase could be attributed to the physical noise augmentation shifting the training data distribution nearer to the experimental test distribution~\cite{pan_survey_2010}.
-Additionally, our data quality control module presents a paradigm for ML reliability estimation in which physically-motivated noise models are used to determine whether to move forward with data classification.
+From a domain shift perspective, the observed performance increase could be attributed to the physical noise augmentation shifting the training data distribution nearer to the experimental test distribution~\cite{pan_survey_2010}.
+Additionally, our data quality control module presents a paradigm for ML reliability estimation in which physically motivated noise models are used to determine whether to move forward with data classification.